ernstki/pinboard-usermods/README.md

 ## Bugs

-* Clicking the "edit" button and then "save" will remove the syntax highlighting (until you refresh the page); see issue #2
+* Clicking the "edit" button and then "save" will remove the syntax highlighting (until you refresh the page); see #2.

 * All `<code>` blocks will get automatically wrapped with a `<pre>`, so it's not possible to have an "inline" syntax highlighted code snippet

 ## Credits

-Based upon mannieschumpert's
-[Pinboard.in - less stark, more appish 1.0][userstyle] userstyle.
+Credit for the design goes entirely to mannieschumpert's [Pinboard.in - less stark, more appish 1.0][userstyle] userstyle.
+My contributions are limited to some extra styles for Pinboard Notes and the addition of syntax highlighting with Prism.js.

 [fluid]: http://fluidapp.com
 [stylus]: https://add0n.com/stylus.html